 The confluence-users or jira-users groups contain every active account for their respective tools.
 This group potentially includes any person with a UW-Madison NetId as these users can self-enroll to use the respective tool (Confluence or Jira).
 Also, with Confluence, Space Admins can request that non-UW-Madison persons be given an account.
 This group is populated when user accounts are created.

 Remember, permissions are set at the space level.
 They can be further limited for portion of the space's tree of pages.
 They can not be expanded on a per page basis.

 Space admin grants Create Page access to the space to a specific set of users that maintain the space content.
 View access and Create comment access is granted to confluence-users.
 This allows all campus users to view the space content and add comments to pages in the space, but not change the wiki content.
 Note with Wiki Self-Enrollment, if a campus user is specifically directed to a non-anonymous page an account will be created for them in the Wiki when they access the page.
 But until they have an account, if they search for content they will not see non-anonymous content.

 A good default suggestion for maximum sharing of knowledge

 The following settings allow you to share content with the world in support of the UW's mission of education.
-Any named user (has some UW relationship) can comment on your content.
+Any user with a NetID can comment on your content.
 Content can be updated by any DoIT employee to allow seamless collaboration with annoying requests for access.
 We trust our fellow employees to not muck with our content.
-And all changes are documented and can be rolled back.
+And all changes are documented and can easily be rolled back.